richardndah7/Austin_crime/README.md

 - Theft (14,201 summer incidents) and Burglary (2,701 winter incidents) offer highest ROI for prevention efforts

-##**Note:**
+## **Note:**

 1. "Burglary" and "Burglary/Breaking & Entering" are tracked separately due to the fact that breaking and entering is a component of burglary, but not all breaking and entering constitutes burglary.
 AS Breaking and entering is the act of unlawfully entering a structure without permission, while burglary requires that the illegal entry be made with the intent to commit a crime inside, such as theft.

-Seasonality significantly impacts crime rates, with summer driving violent offenses and winter favoring property crimes.
-Strategic resource allocation aligned with these patterns can optimize community safety efforts.
-Further analysis of socioeconomic factors (e.g., holidays, unemployment) is recommended to refine interventions.

-2. Agg Assault and Aggravated Assault are the same and have been merged as values to produce more concise reporting.
+2. Agg Assault and Aggravated Assault are the same crime types and have been merged as values to produce more concise reporting.